Last Updated on March 24, 2021

 The Blowing Rock is one of North Carolina‘s oldest tourist attractions, known for glorious views and tons of fun!

-The entrance to the Blowing Rock is along US 321, across the road from the Green Park Inn, and about two miles from Main St in downtown Blowing Rock.
+You can enter the Blowing Rock from US 321, across the road from the Green Park Inn, and about two miles from Main St in downtown Blowing Rock.
 This is one of our favorite places to visit in the High Country and should belong on everyone’s bucket list of things to do in North Carolina!

 This attraction is just too iconic to leave off our list (and our book).
 Inside this guide, we’ll share the history of the Blowing Rock, along with what you’ll find after turning off US 321.